MaxMiksa/Obsidian-Hover-Annotations/README.md

     *   The source code only expands automatically when the cursor moves inside the annotated text, allowing for easy modification.
 *   **Reading Mode Support**: Hover display is also supported in **Reading View**.
 *   **Data Security**: All annotations are stored in the document using standard HTML `<span>` tags.
 Even if you uninstall the plugin, the annotation content remains safely within the document source code and will not be lost.
+*   **Annotation Repair Utilities**: Added `normalizeAnnotationsInText` and two commands (“Fix annotations in current file” and “Fix annotations in all Markdown files”) to re-encode legacy data-note newlines/special characters into a safe format, preventing Obsidian Markdown parsing from breaking.
+*   **Color-Coded Annotations**: Pick a color (red/green/yellow) in the popup; the inserted span gets classes like `class="ob-comment red"` so the highlight matches your intent.

 <img width="600" height="250" alt="image" src="https://github.com/user-attachments/assets/db8f682d-3e7f-45b8-bcd2-5ff41665edbc" />